Fannin County Vehicle Impound Guide

 Facing DUI charges is already a financial burden.
 If you're struggling to afford the impound fees, consider these options:

-- Payment plans: Some impound lots offer payment plans, but this is not guaranteed.
+- Ask the impound lot if a payment plan is available: Some impound lots offer payment plans, but this is not guaranteed.
 Inquire directly with the impound lot.

 After Retrieval